whitneyshine/Surfs_Up/README.md

 **December Temperatures**<br>

-Furthermore, the results show for December that the low (minimum) temperature is 56 degrees, the high (maximum) temperature is 83 degrees, and the average temperature is ~71 degrees.<br>
+Furthermore, the results show for December that the low (minimum) temperature is 56 degrees, the high (maximum) temperature is 83 degrees, and the average (mean) temperature is ~71 degrees.<br>

 ![december_stats](december_stats.png)<br>